 Large White Cockatoo's are popular pets because they are so cuddly.
 But this large pet bird is a handful.
 They have no worry about voicing their needs.
 We've got the experience and supplies to make their care easier.

-Despite these characteristics, people flock to cockatoo's as pets due to their reputation for being the most cuddly of birds.
+Despite these characteristics, people flock to cockatoo's as pets due to their reputation for being the cuddliest of birds.
 To make long term care of these beautiful birds successful, you'll need to know a few things, especially how to handle these rambunctious birds.

-Cockatoo's need heavy duty toys that promote chewing, foraging, digging with their feet and problem solving.
+Cockatoo's need heavy-duty toys that promote chewing, foraging, digging with their feet and problem solving.
 Plan on offering your bird several reusable foraging toys that require time and problem solving to obtain nutritious food.
 In nature, these birds feed both on the ground and in trees.
-They can be seen digging out nutritious roots with their feet and beak or up in trees opening hard-shelled seed pods and nuts.
-Cockatoos are like hyper-active kids on steriods.
+They can be seen digging out nutritious roots with their feet and beak or up in trees opening hard-shelled seedpods and nuts.
+Cockatoos are like hyperactive kids on steroids.

 Foraging Toys for Large Parrots

 Wood toys with holes drilled to hide nuts and dried fruits and vegetables provide a great outlet for the foraging needs of these birds.
-Get a Birdy Brackestset to turn an untreated 2x4 into a perch or affordable foraging toy.
+Get a Birdy Brackets set to turn an untreated 2x4 into a perch or affordable foraging toy.
 Drill holes in the 2x4 to hide nuts, toy parts or dried fruits.
-Highly dexterious, hide cut fresh vegetables for your parrot to find and use as a foot toy.
+Highly dexterous, hide cut fresh vegetables for your parrot to find and use as a foot toy.

 Cockatoo's need socialization and exercise.
 Plan on allowing your cockatoo out of its cage for supervised play at least once a day.
-Be aware that a cockatoo is a wood chewing buzz-saw.
-A great way to socialize and bond with your cockatoo is to create feeding rituals allowing the bird to eat during your meal time.
-Another great outlet for yoru intelligent bird is to teach it bird tricks.
+Be aware that a cockatoo is a wood chewing buzz saw.
+A great way to socialize and bond with your cockatoo is to create feeding rituals allowing the bird to eat during your mealtime.
+Another great outlet for your intelligent bird is to teach it bird tricks.
 Due to their intelligent nature, Cockatoo's need mental stimulation in the form of bird training toys and fun interactive games.